University of the West Indies: Faculty of Medical Sciences

-Prior to the establishment of a medical school in the Caribbean, most doctors were trained in the United Kingdom, with a smaller group trained in the United States of America.
-This was costly, not attuned to the specific needs of the communities the doctors would serve, and risked the trained doctors remaining in their countries of training.
+Prior to the establishment of a medical school in the Caribbean, most physicians were trained in the United Kingdom, with a smaller group trained in the United States.
+This was costly, not attuned to the specific needs of the communities the doctors would serve, and risked the newly minted physicians remaining in the countries they trained in.

 The Faculty of Medical Sciences was the first faculty to be established in the then University College.
-This is because of the pressing need for more (locally trained) doctors to treat conditions such as tuberculosis, yaws, tetanus, typhoid, infant malnutrition and illnesses related to diarrhea.
-The establishment of medical schools in the colonies was replicated in the Gold Coast, Nigeria, Rhodesia and Uganda.
-The inaugural entering class in 1948 consisted of 33 students from across the Caribbean, selected from more than 600 or almost 800 applicants.
-As the university college was then affiliated with the University of London, the curriculum reflected University of London's curriculum, with the addition of preventative and tropical medicine.
-Degrees were awarded under the University of London name until 1962, reflective of the role the university played in administering the programme and providing the teaching staff.
-In addition to the standard five-year course, a pre-course science year was required for students without adequate preparation in that area.
+This was because of the pressing need for more (locally trained) doctors to treat conditions such as tuberculosis, yaws, tetanus, typhoid, infant malnutrition, and illnesses related to diarrhea.
+The establishment of medical schools in the colonies was replicated in the Gold Coast, Nigeria, Rhodesia, and Uganda.
+The inaugural entering class of 1948 consisted of 33 students from across the Caribbean, selected from 600–800 applicants.
+As the university college was then affiliated with the University of London, the medical curriculum reflected the University of London's curriculum with the addition of preventive and tropical medicine.
+Degrees were awarded under the University of London until 1962, reflecting London's role in administering the programme and providing the teaching staff.
+In addition to the standard five-year course, a pre-course science year was required for students without adequate preparation.
 The University Hospital of the West Indies, an acute tertiary hospital, provided the initial context for clinical education.

 Expansion of the capacity of the Faculty followed several steps.
 In addition to population growth, the exodus of medical graduates to North America, never to return, exacerbated the need to increase the output of doctors.
-In the 1960s, it was possible to complete the clinical clerkship element of training in Trinidad and Tobago (at the Port of Spain General Hospital) and in Barbados (at the Queen Elizabeth Hospital), as well as in Jamaica.
+In the 1960s, it was possible to complete the clinical clerkship element of training in Trinidad and Tobago (at the Port of Spain General Hospital), Barbados (at the Queen Elizabeth Hospital, Bridgetown), as well as in Jamaica.
 In 1989, the medical school at the St. Augustine campus opened.
-However, rather than adopt the 'traditional' existing curriculum at the Mona school, it adopted a problem-based approach.
-Mona, which had already carried out some curricular reform due to World Health Organization recommendations to place greater emphasis on community health promotion and protection, and St. Augustine, had different medical school curricula, though the graduates took the same qualifying exams.
-Moreover, St. Augustine's Faculty of Medical Sciences included not just a School of Medicine, but also Schools of Dentistry, Veterinarian Medicine, Nursing and Pharmacy, which necessitated some sharing of resources.
+However, it adopted a problem-based approach rather than the 'traditional' existing curriculum at the Mona school.
+Mona, which had previously implemented curricular reforms based on World Health Organization recommendations to emphasize community health promotion and protection, and St. Augustine had different medical school curricula, although the graduates took the same qualifying exams.
+Moreover, St. Augustine's Faculty of Medical Sciences included not just a school of medicine but also schools of dentistry, veterinary medicine, nursing, and pharmacy, necessitating some resource-sharing.
 In 2008, the clerkships in Barbados were fully developed into a medical school at the Cave Hill campus.
 Around the same time, the UWI School of Clinical Medicine and Research was established from an existing programme allowing clerkships to be undertaken in Nassau, under the direction of the St. Augustine campus.
 The School offers the final two years of the five-year programme.